-Ukraine shoots down 35 drones over Kyiv as attacks kill 4
+Russia bans jet skis, ride-hailing ahead of WWII tributes

 Facing economic sanctions and limits on its supply chains due to its invasion of Ukraine in February 2022, Russia has routinely turned to Iranian Shahed drones to bolster its firepower.

 Russian shelling of 127 targets across northern, southern and eastern parts of Ukraine killed three civilians, the Ukrainian defense ministry said.

-The Kremlin’s forces used tanks, drones, mortars, warplanes, multiple rocket launchers and surface-to-air missiles to bombard Ukraine, the report said.

 Russian long-range bombers launched up to eight cruise missiles at Ukraine’s southern Odesa region, authorities said.
 One person was killed and three wounded.

 Some of the Soviet-era cruise missiles fired against the Odesa region self-destructed or fell into the sea before reaching their targets, according to Ukrainian air force spokesman Yuri Ihnat.